 The signalling flow for Application Server registration is illustrated in figure 8.2.5-1.
 Application Server may use the procedure in this clause to do registration.
-The procedure assumes that the Application Server is responsible for triggering registration to the MSGin5G Server in order to establish association with the MSGin5G Server to receive MSGin5G Service.

-NOTE: The procedure in this clause is optional for Application Server,.
+NOTE: If the Application Server does not use the Registration procedure, applicable Information Elements as listed in Table 9.1.2.3-1 need to be configured on the MSGin5G Server.

 Pre-conditions: